commercetools Connector Extend Configuration

 Credential / Secrets Configuration

-In order for the commercetools-connector to connect to external systems, it requires access to their credentials and these must be stored in a secure location.
+In for the commercetools-connector to connect to external systems, it requires access to their credentials and these must be stored in a secure .
 The commercetools-connector provides a way for new credential storage services to be added and this is covered in the customisation guide.
 To configure your credentials, follow the Credential / Secret Setup Guide.

 Common Configuration